github-education-resources/guide/docs/forks.md

 1. [**Push**][ref-push]/sync the changes up to GitHub.
 1. [Create a **pull request**][pull-request] on the original repository to turn in the assignment.

-You may consider making a context-specific copy of these steps in your syllabus or assignment description.
+You may consider making a context-specific copy of these steps in your syllabus or assignment description – grab [the markdown][raw].

 ### 3. Reviewing assignments